top of page

 WHY do they like/ dislike/ want/ don't want, these consequences?

-*Sensory (feelings via the senses - hearing, taste, touch, sight, smell, vestibular, proprioception)
+*Sensory (feelings from the senses - hearing, taste, touch, sight, smell, balance (vestibular), awareness of the position and movement of the body (proprioception).)

-*Internal states (feelings via temperature/ hunger/ thirst etc)
+*Internal states (feelings from temperature/ hunger/ thirst etc)

-*Emotions (effects on their physiology e.g. racing heart/ butterflies/ muscle tension etc.)
+*Emotions (feelings within the body from physiological effects e.g. racing heart/ butterflies/ muscle tension etc.)

 If the consequence was entirely neutral it wouldn't change behaviour.